WeiSHI7/datastory_template/index.md

 From further analysis we discovered that peak in 40s is made by Donald Trump which was mostly cited in our dataset.
 Other values for politics in 50s and 60s just supports fact that most politicians in the USA are around 60 years old.

 A little bit different observation is amount of obituaries for people born in 1930s.
-These people at the time os publishing the quotes are between 75 and 90 years old.
-Although life expentancy is a little bit less then that, we thing that popularity is caused by fact that these people are still almost as popular in politics as people born in 70s.
+These people at the time of publishing the quotes are between 75 and 90 years old.
+Although, life expentancy is a little bit less then that, we think that popularity is caused by fact that these people are still almost as popular in politics as people born in 70s.
 And for politicians when they are active publically it is more probable to by cited by newspapers than normal ones.

 #### Ethnic group